NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Rage of Elements/Gennayn.md

     desc: "  Upon waking each day, a gennayn attunes to one planar element.
 They gain the corresponding trait, a movement Speed, a cantrip, resistance, and an elemental damage type for their energy fist attack based on their attuned element:\n\n*   air: fly 30 feet, resist electricity 5, electric arc, electricity damage;\n*   earth: burrow 15 feet, resist bludgeoning 5, scatter scree, bludgeoning damage;\n*   fire: fly 30 feet, resist fire 5, ignition, fire damage;\n*   metal: burrow 15 feet, resist slashing 5, needle darts, slashing damage;\n*   water: swim 20 feet, resist cold 5, frostbite, bludgeoning damage;\n*   wood: climb 15 feet, resist piercing 5, tangle vine, piercing damage.\n\nThe attunement lasts until the gennayn attunes to a different element."

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (arcane,concentrate,polymorph) The gennayn transforms into a Tiny elemental or animal.
-This doesn't affect the gennayn's statistics, but it could change the damage type of their Strikes.\n\n* * *\n"
+This doesn't affect the gennayn's statistics, but it could change the damage type of their Strikes.\n* * *\n\nThe monster changes its shape indefinitely.
+It can use this action again to return to its natural shape or adopt a new shape.
+Unless otherwise noted, a monster cannot use Change Shape to appear as a specific individual.
+Using Change Shape counts as creating a disguise for the [[Actions/Impersonate|Impersonate]] use of Deception.
+The monster's transformation automatically defeats Perception DCs to determine whether the creature is a member of the ancestry or creature type into which it transformed, and it gains a +4 status bonus to its Deception DC to prevent others from seeing through its disguise.
+Change Shape abilities specify what shapes the monster can adopt.
+The monster doesn't gain any special abilities of the new shape, only its physical form.
+For example, in each shape, it replaces its normal Speeds and Strikes, and might potentially change its senses or size.
+Any changes are listed in its stat block."

   - name: "Little Wish"
     desc: "`pf2:r` (fortune) **Trigger** A creature the gennayn can see that's within 60 feet attempts a saving throw or skill check\n\n**Frequency** once per day\n* * *\n\n**Effect** The gennayn reshapes reality in a small way to twist fate, allowing the creature to reroll the saving throw or skill check and take the better result."